Chapter XII: Korsør (DFFU)

 While on sabbatical (2001-2005), Paolo Budroni worked as Strategic Alliances Manager at a German BI Company, further as a professor for marketing courses at the graduate level at the Università degli Studi di Perugia (Scienze della Comunicazione), and as Marketing Manager and, later, as Strategic Business Development Manager for a German telecommunications firm.

 Among his areas of expertise are research data management, the architecture of digital asset management systems, current research information systems and cost development in life cycle management of data.
 He is also advising research institutions in Europe in data management policy development and alignment.

-Paolo Budroni is Austrian National Delegate in the E-Infrastructure Reflection Group, member of board of the Austrian RDA National Node, chair of the General Assembly of E-Infrastructures Austria, member of board of Open Education Austria, registered TAIEX Expert, coordinator of the Austrian Open Science Support Group (AOSSG).
+Paolo Budroni is an Austrian National Delegate in the E-Infrastructure Reflection Group, a member of the board of the Austrian RDA National Node, chair of the General Assembly of E-Infrastructures Austria, member of the board of Open Education Austria, registered TAIEX Expert, coordinator of the Austrian Open Science Support Group (AOSSG).
 He represents the University of Vienna at COAR (Confederation of Open Access Repositories).